 Seniors having significant gum recession and exposed root surfaces.

-It's not uncommon for a senior citizen to have areas where their gums have receded.
-Some possible causes can be decades of practicing improper brushing technique or recession due to the effects of periodontal (gum) disease.
+It's not uncommon as we age to have areas where gum recession has become an issue.
+Some possible causes can be improper brushing technique (often performed over years, and even decades) or recession due to the effects of periodontal (gum) disease.

 In some cases the amount of damage that has taken place may be substantial.
 To the point where the contours of the now exposed tooth roots create a significant challenge to clean.